pnkfelix/presentations/rustfest-berlin-2016/src/slides.md

 . . .

-Answer: Magic is hidden behind the `try!`
+Answer: Magic is hidden behind the `try!` (and some trait impls)

 ----

-Answer: Magic is hidden behind the `try!`
+Answer: Magic is hidden behind the `try!` (and some trait impls)

+. . .

 ``` {.rust}
     let mir = try!(phase_1(a));